 It’s been a busy year here at Soylent.
-Not only have we had some exciting product launches (have you tried our new Cafe Mocha Powder?), we’ve also thrown our inaugural “Tomorrow’s Food Today” events.
+Not only have we had some exciting product launches, we’ve also thrown our inaugural “Tomorrow’s Food Today” events.
 At these events, we bring together food-tech specialists, food scientists, and emerging food-tech startups to talk the future of food, sustainability, and more.

 Read on to find out more about our exclusive recent events in Los Angeles and New York.